ZacharyZbr/pricer/README.md

 #### On Windows
 I suggest to use the IDE visual studio and the cmake-gui.
 Firstly, copy and paste the CMakeLists.txt from \CMake\windows to the root of the project directory.
 Then :

-1. Donwload the pnl-lib here https://github.com/pnlnum/pnl/releases and open cmake-gui.
+1. Download the pnl-lib here https://github.com/pnlnum/pnl/releases and open cmake-gui.
 * In the "Where is the source file" section, be sure to enter the path to the root of the project where there is the CmakeLists.txt.
 * Click on "+ Add Entry" and a window will pop up and enter in the sections
     - **Name**>CMAKE_PREFIX_PATH